mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/projects/README.md

 > I would like to receive a text such as "Thank you!
 Your order was placed and
 > will be delivered before 18:52" after I have ordered.

-Fair warning: if you push your Twilio API Key to a public Github repository, anyone will be able to see and use it.
+Fair warning: if you push your Twilio API Key to a public GitHub repository, anyone will be able to see and use it.
 What are the security implications of that?
 How will you keep that information out of your repository?